Alcoholism Causes and Risk Factors

 This effect carries more influence if the individual in question is someone who has the respect of their peers.

 Also, the location of an individual’s social gatherings can incentivise them to drink.
-For many, especially young people, social evenings are spent in pubs, clubs, or parties, where alcohol is accepted as commonplace.
+For many, especially young people, social evenings are spent in pubs, clubs, or at parties, where alcohol is accepted as commonplace.

 The more time an individual spends in these places – while at university, for example – the more normalised the consumption of alcohol will become for them and the barriers for how much is a healthy amount may become blurred.